TsiarasKon/MovieRecommender/README.md

 ### A simple end-to-end application

-In order to experimentally and intuitively verify and test our implementation in an easy and user-friendly manner, we implemented a simple User Interface where a user can insert ratings for however many movies they desire and they will then be presented with a list of movie recommendations from our recommender system.
+In order to experimentally and intuitively verify and test our implementation in an easy and user-friendly manner, we implemented a simple User Interface in an end-to-end web application.
+There a user can rate however many movies they desire, which they can find by applying a variety of filters and/or sorting each column.
+Shortly after, they will be presented with a list of movie recommendations from our recommender system, all of which contain links to their respective IMDb page.

 #### Technologies used
 * Front-End: **React.js**
 * Back-End: **Flask** (Python framework)
-* The communication betweeen the two is established via a simple **REST API**.
+* The communication betweeen the two is established via a a single REST endpoint using the JSON format.

 #### Usage examples